Elenorchi/DiplomaProject_OrekhvoElena/README.md

 ### DRIVER IMPLEMENTATION

 >Please check BaseTestSelenide.java class where the Driver starts.
-The following class sets driver configuration options, use Selenide method Open()  to start your browser and open URL you provided.
+The following class uses method Get() to start your browser and open URL you provided.
+To set configurations for your DriverRunner you can use SelenideConfiguration class.
 All test classes where the driver is needed extend BaseTest class to get driver running.
 ---
 ### QUICK START